-Money and financial issues are the top cause of arguments between spouses, according to a 2018 survey that was conducted by Ramsey Solutions.
+Bankruptcy during divorce, money and financial issues are the top cause of arguments between spouses.
+According to a 2018 survey that was conducted by Ramsey Solutions.
 Financial stress is also the second leading cause of divorce after infidelity.
-These statistics show that there is little wonder that many couples who plan to divorce may also be in financial situations that necessitate filing for bankruptcy.
+These statistics show that there is little wonder that many couples who plan to divorce in Arizona may also be in financial situations that necessitate filing for bankruptcy.

 If you want to file for divorce and also want to file for bankruptcy, the timing is important.
-When you are trying to figure out whether to file before your divorce, at the same time as you are divorcing, or following your divorce, there are several things that the experienced attorneys at Cantor Law Group thing that you should consider.
+When you are trying to figure out whether to file before your divorce or legal separation, at the same time as you are divorcing, or following your divorce, there are several things that the experienced attorneys at Cantor Law Group thing that you should consider.

 Filing for Bankruptcy Before Your Divorce: Pros and Cons